bbopt/nomad/interfaces/PyNomad/readme.txt

 The interface build is managed by CMake that can be run at NOMAD root.

 The configuration command:
-   cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release
+   cmake -DBUILD_INTERFACE_PYTHON=ON -DTEST_OPENMP=OFF -S . -B build/release
 must be performed with Cython available (that can be done within a Conda
 environment: conda activate ... or activate ...).
+Please note that the Python interface do not support OpenMP.

 For Windows, the default Anaconda is Win64.
 Visual Studio can support both Win32 and Win64 compilations.
-The configuration must be forced to use Win64: cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release -G"Visual Studio 15 2017 Win64".
+The configuration must be forced to use Win64: cmake -DBUILD_INTERFACE_PYTHON=ON -DTEST_OPENMP=OFF -S . -B build/release -G"Visual Studio 15 2017 Win64".

 The Visual Studio version must be adapted.

 The command